mchendrickson/doodleTrainer/README.md

 ## Best Practices

-I reccomend that you do all the following to have the best expireince with this tool.
+I recommend that you do all the following to have the best experience with this tool.

 - Only have 1 Toontown account running on the computer you are running the script on.
 - Run the tool for no more than 8 hours at a time.